 Note: Employers shall not require a COVID-19 test result or a healthcare provider's note for employees who are sick to validate their illness, qualify for sick leave, or return to work.
-However, if an employee wishes to provide a document or email from a licensed physician approving the employee to return to work, that is acceptable.
+However, if an employee wishes to provide a document or email from a licensed physician elease 4 Updated Information approving the employee to return to work, this is acceptable.
+A copy of the negative test result is required to return to work when utilizing the shortened quarantine option.